gchq/Palisade-examples/deployment/local-jvm/README.md

       ./deployment/local-jvm/bash-scripts/runServiceLauncher.sh
     ```

-1. It will take a couple of minutes for the services to start up.
+1. It will take a couple of minutes for the Spring Boot services to start up.
 The status of this can be checked by going to http://localhost:8083.
-There should be 7 services into total to register with Eureka
+There should be 7 services in total to register with Eureka:
     - Audit Service, Port 8081
     - Data-Service, Port 8082
     - Discovery-Service, Port 8083